 8:50am Welcome and Introduction

-After attending this introductory-level seminar in full, participants will be able to:
+After attending this intermediate-level seminar in full, participants will be able to:

 Selected References/Recommended Reading